Skip to main content

 With the 'Rest rule', you can set up rules for how long a rest period an employee must have within a rolling period (for example, the 11-hour rule).
 Here, you can customize the minimum rest period in hours and minutes, and set the control period that the rule checker should use when checking shifts.

-You can customize the rule type, the rule name, and the rule requirements, and set up multiple rules by clicking the blue '➕' icon in the top-right corner.
+You can also customize the rule type, the rule name, and the rule requirements, and set up multiple rules by clicking the blue '➕' icon in the top-right corner.

 FAQ